spectrum-health-systems/MAWS/Documentation/Sourcecode/MAWS-Sourcecode.md

 ## Variable prefixes

 ### "Sent" variables
-If a variable name starts with "sent" (e.g., `sentOptObj`), the data it contains is the original data sent from myAvatar.
+If a variable name starts with "sent" (e.g., `"sentOptObj"`), the data it contains is the original data sent from myAvatar.
 These values should not be modified at any point.

-For example, the `sentMawsRequest` will always be the value sent via a ScriptLink event, and therefore you can always determine what the original MAWS request was.
+For example, the `"sentMawsRequest"` will always be the value sent via a ScriptLink event, and therefore you can always determine what the original MAWS request was.

 # ADDITIONAL READING
 It may be helpful to review the [Creating a Custom Web Service](